Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a CloudFront invalidation, and add the path of the updated files.
 - [ ] Create a CloudFront signed URL to update each object immediately.
-- [ ] Configure an S3 Origin Access Identity (OAI) to display only the updated files to users.
+- [ ] Configure a S3 Origin Access Identity (OAI) to display only the updated files to users.
 - [ ] Disable S3 Versioning on the S3 bucket so that the updated files can replace the old files.

 ### A company has two `VPC` networks named `VPC` A and `VPC` B. The `VPC` A `CIDR` block is `10.0.0.0/16` and the `VPC` B `CIDR` block is `172.31.0.0/16`.
 The company wants to establish a `VPC` peering connection named `pcx-12345` between both  `VPC`'s.
 Which rules should appear in the route table of `VPC` A after configuration?
 (Choose two.)